 Waardenburg syndrome is a group of conditions passed down through families that involve deafness and pale skin, hair, and eye color.

-Waardenburg syndrome is inherited as an autosomal dominant trait, meaning only one parent has to pass on the faulty gene for a child to be affected.
+Waardenburg syndrome is usually inherited as an autosomal dominant trait, meaning only one parent has to pass on the faulty gene for a child to be affected.

 There are 4 main types of Waardenburg syndrome.
 The most common are type I and type II.

 Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are more rare.